anachioca/WebDev-OnlineStore/README.md

 #### Navbar
 The navbar appears in every page of our application, and was made using Bootstrap's navbar component.
 A specific stylesheet was used to apply different colors to the navbar.
 We load the navbar onto each page using javascript.
 The navbar is presented in a different manner depending on the type of the user (administrator, client or unlogged).

-#### Admin Page
+#### Admin Page (and subsequent pages)
 This page is shown in the navbar when the administrator is logged in.
 In this page the admin can manage the available products or the users that are registered on the plataform.
 He can turn a normal user (client) into a new administrator.
 He could also add new products or edit the already existing ones.

 #### Login Page
 In this page the user can login the website's system using a registerd email and password.
 After connected the user will be redirected to the main page, if logged with a client account, or to admin page if logged with an admin account.<br>
-If the user doesn't have a registerd account, from this page he can access the register page.
+If the user doesn't have a registered account, he can access the register page from this page.

 #### Products Page
 This page shows all the products available in our online shop.
 The product cards are loaded in this page using javascript.
 All products are saved in local storage, and we load each of them separately.
 This way, if an administrator adds a new product or edits an already existing one, the products page will be automatically updated.
+This page also presents our group's functionality.
+For every product that belongs to the category "plant", there will be a button "cuidados" which opens a modal with instructions on how to care for your plant.

+#### Cart and Payments Page
+This page displays all the products selected by the user.
+It's possible to change the desired quantity of each product, as well as remove them.
+The sidebar display the current cost of all products in the cart and the shipment options.
+After the user is done with shopping, they can go to the payment page, where they'll fill in the forms with shipment and payment information.
+After the payment is concluded, the user is redirected to the main page.

 #### Main Page
 The main page is responsive, and the background image changes according to the size of the screen.